Ocean Drive (magazine)

 Ocean Drive is an American luxury lifestyle and fashion magazine first published in January 1993 by Jason Binn and Jerry Powers.
 With focus on the affluent culture of Miami and its surrounding areas, it covers "trends on fashion, beauty, art, travel, real estate, and entertainment."

-It has been called the "Bible of South Florida".
+It has been called the "Bible of South Florida" for its coverage of local culture and celebrity events.
+Since 2021, Paige Mastrandrea Pulchino has served as editor-in-chief.